SteeltoeOSS/Documentation/README.md

 Visual Studio Code users may find the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension pack useful.

+### Links and Cross References

+As you get familiar with DocFX, you'll notice the addition of a YAML header in the markdown files.
+Values in this header let you control page design, as well as set the page's `UID`.
+With this, you can create `xref` as well as use DocFX's `@` shorthand.
+Learn more about [linking in DocFX](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

+**Note** it should be very rare that you hardcode a link to an 'HTML' page with your markdown.
+Instead, use its `UID` and let the path get calculated, as well as get links validated when building the project.

 ## Creating a new blog post

 Create a new `.md` file in the `articles` directory.
 Name the file something that is URL safe.
 In `/articles/index.md` add a shorthand link to the document as well as a short description.
 If the post should also be included in Steeltoe's RSS feed, add a link entry in `articles/rss.xml`.